fabeal/api/README.md

 Watermarks
 ------------------------
-If you have selected option to default draw watermarks on images all photos added/updated by api will have watermark.
+If you have selected option to default draw watermarks on images all photos added/updated by api will have watermark, draw_watermark set to false temporary overwrite default settings.
 Calling fabeal api you can add option 'draw_watermark' = false|true.
 Watermark variable can be included to url:
 ```